natalieagus/50002/docs/Labs/lab1.md

 ### The understanding that must NOT change

-Even though Lucid may auto-truncate or auto-extend for you, the physical reality is still this:
+Even though Lucid may auto-truncate or auto-extend for you, the physical reality (once you compile and build for the FPGA) is still this:

 * Every signal is a fixed number of **wires**
 * Every assignment is connecting **specific wires to specific wires**